SQream/php-jdbc-bridge/README.md

 `php check.php`

-- Bonus - to install a recent stable version of php on ubuntu:
+- To install a recent stable version of php on ubuntu:

 ```
 sudo apt install software-properties-common